Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Tissue and blood samples

 With your permission the researchers will ask for a sample of your cancer that was removed when you had surgery.
-They will also ask to take extra blood and
+They will also ask to take extra blood and CSF samples.
+They will use these samples to find out more about ependymoma.
+You don’t have to agree to give these samples if you don’t want to.
+You can still take part in the trial.

 You see the doctor to have some tests before taking part.
 These tests include